-Interns are required to attend a weekly case conference, which includes CAPS, Social Services staff, Psychiatry staff, doctoral interns post-MSW fellows as well as post-doctoral fellows.
-The case conference is a forum for consultation and review of cases Staff members, interns, and fellows present cases and receive feedback and consultation from each other on difficult or complex cases.
-Case conferences provide an important mechanism for quality assurance within CAPS, SOS, and Psychiatry, as well as offer a place to receive peer support for the difficult work we do.
+Interns are required to attend a weekly case conference, which includes CAPS, Social Services staff, Psychiatry staff, doctoral interns, post-MSW fellows as well as post-doctoral fellows.
+The case conference is a forum for consultation and review of cases.
+Staff members, interns, and fellows present cases and receive feedback and consultation from each other on difficult or complex cases.
+Case conferences provide an important mechanism for quality assurance within Student Mental Health and offer an opportunity to receive peer support for the difficult work we do.
 All staff are required to present a case in case conference at least once per semester as part of Quality Assurance practices.